The Best Restaurants In Kensington guide image

 From an old-school Italian, to slick sushi, homely pies, and more.

 Kensington has a lot of things going for it.
 Historic museums.
 Beautiful parks.
 A load of homeowners with bank accounts healthier than Britain’s GDP.
 It also has some very good restaurants.
 And, surprisingly, not all of them lean mega fancy.
-Yes, there’s a lot of caviar and sushi, and more classic Italian restaurants than you can shake a breadstick at, but there are plenty of solid options.
-Here’s where to eat in Kensington, whether you want crisp pierogi, a meal at one of the city’s best British restaurants, or a £10 pizza.
+Yes, there’s a lot of caviar and sushi, and more classic Italian restaurants than you can shake a breadstick at, but there are plenty of solid options for crisp pierogi, all-day dumplings, pizza, and more.

 THE SPOTS